 Originality/value

-This research constitutes one of the first studies in the UK to examine the CPP framework from the perspective of the private housebuilder and was undertaken with the express purpose of furthering that framework’s utility.
+This research constitutes one of the first studies in the UK to examine the CPP framework from the perspective of the private housebuilder and is undertaken with the express purpose of furthering that framework’s utility.

-TYPE

-Research paper

 KEYWORDS

 UK construction, collaborative procurement, collaborative planning, housebuilding, lean construction and partnering.